programacion-condicional-if

 The IF conditional

-The conditional IF is the simplest of conditionals.
+The IF conditional is the simplest of conditionals.
 It is a control structure that evaluates a condition and executes a block of code if that condition is true.

-In natural language, the conditional IF means,
+In natural language, the IF conditional means,

 If this happens 🡆 do this

-Which represented in diagram form would look something like this:
+Represented as a diagram, it would look something like this:

 programacion-if

-IF Scheme
+IF Diagram

 if(condition)